Behind the Numbers: Fewer Opioid Prescriptions Make an Impact But Prior Over-Prescribing Will Continue to Haunt Us for Some Time

 4. Embrace the chronic disease treatment model.
 Perhaps the most important step forward at this stage, though, is making quality treatment available.
-What makes Caron’s opioid program unique is our understanding that we’re with patients for life.
+What makes Caron’s specialized opioid programming unique is our understanding that we’re with patients for life.
 This is where insurance companies need to follow our lead and change the paradigm of addiction treatment.
 By treating addiction as a chronic disease instead of taking an acute approach – we are proactively investing in saving lives and reducing the overall cost and impact to society.

 It might not always seem like it, but we are gaining ground in this battle for millions of lives.
 Yes, we are still experiencing a high fatality rate, a lingering effect of our over-prescribing days that will likely haunt us for some time.
 However, there is hope.
 Research and education are making an impact and we’re learning from history so that we don’t repeat it.